enterloper/react-redux-code-challenge-2/README.md

     - The widget entitled _Profile Overview_ should display a company's information entered from the Home page in addition to the number of employees entered in the HomePage _Create New Person_ widget.
     - The widget entitled _Employees_ should display the employees that are affiliated with the company that was chosen from the drop down on the _Create New Person_ widget from the Home page.
 ![alt text](./public/DetailsPage.png "Details Page preview")
+- Upon completion of the above objectives, add some notes to `Notes.md` for those reviewing your code that you might feel is beneficial to us.
+    - These can include thoughts about decisions you made in design, dependency change, state/store management, etc.
+## Extra Objectives
+- The styling for this mockup is fairly bland, if you feel inspired, make it your own by enriching the design.
+- Want to show off your understanding of asynchronous behavior in React/Javascript?
+Add an additional widget that pulls information from a sample API like [JSON Placeholder!](https://jsonplaceholder.typicode.com/)
+- Feel like the setup for this code challenge was lacking something vital or beneficial?
+Mention that in the `NOTES.md` file.